simon-anders/htseq/python3/doc/install.rst

 HTSeq is available from the `Python Package Index (PyPI)`_:

-To use HTSeq, you need Python_ 2.7 or 3.4 or above (3.0-3.3 are not supported), together with NumPy_, a commonly used Python package for numerical calculations, and Pysam_, a Python interface to samtools_.
-To make plots, e.g. via `htseq-qa`, you will need matplotlib_, a plotting library.
+To use HTSeq, you need Python_ 2.7 or 3.4 or above (3.0-3.3 are not supported), together with:

+- NumPy_, a commonly used Python package for numerical calculations
+- Pysam_, a Python interface to samtools_.
+- To make plots you will need matplotlib_, a plotting library.

 At the moment, HTSeq supports Linux and OSX but not Windows operating systems, because one of the key dependencies, Pysam_, lacks automatic support and none